The CEO Morning Routine That Carried Me Through My Hardest Year

-In 2014, I was facing the loss of a child, a messy divorce, and single-parenthood while leading a fast-growing company.
-This is the morning routine that helped get me through.
-It has served me to this day.
+In 2014, I was facing the loss of a child, a messy divorce, and single-parenthood while leading a fast-growing startup.
+This CEO morning routine helped me survive that year, and it still serves me today.

 In 2014, I found myself going through a time of tremendous change and stress.
 I was the CEO of a company that had recently raised our Series A. We had ambitious plans for the year, and I needed to show up with a clear head for the work at hand.